floudet/alibabacloud-ecs-snapshot/README.md

        -i  Instance name to create backups for.
 If empty, makes backup for the calling host [OPTIONAL].

 ## Exclude Disks
 By default, snapshots will be created for all attached disks.
-To exclude disks whose name contain a specific string, use the -f flag:
+To exclude disks whose name contains a specific string, use the -f flag:

     Usage: ./snapshot.sh [-f <filter_string>]

     Options:

-       -f  Exclude Disks whose name contain this specified string.
+       -f  Exclude Disks whose name contains this specified string.

 ## License